B-UMMI/chewBBACA/README.md

 `-o` Path to the output directory where the report HTML
      files will be generated.

+`--ta` (optional) which translation table to use. (default: [11](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1))

+`--th` (optional) Allele size variation threshold.
+If an allele has a size within the interval of the locus mode -/+ the threshold, it will be considered a conserved allele. (default=0.05)

+`--ml` (optional) minimum sequence length accepted for a coding sequence (CDS) to be included in the schema. (default=201)

-`--cpu` Number of CPU cores to use to run the process (used for
+`--cpu` Number of CPU cores to use to run the process

-        mafft and clustalw2 steps)
+Please consult the [SchemaEvaluator's wiki page](https://github.com/B-UMMI/chewBBACA/wiki/4.-Schema-Evaluation) for more information.

 ----------
 ## FAQ